-The building (½ mile north of Blair Bridge Road, Exit 27 off I-93) is handicap accessible and the programs are free and open to the public.
+The building (1 mile north of Blair Bridge Road, Exit 27 off I-93) is handicap accessible and the programs are free and open to the public, with refreshments usually served.
 Program meetings are usually held on the third Monday of each month except February, March and December.

 Corner House Inn Storytelling DinnersThursdays, 6:30pm

 Storytelling Dinners are held from the Thursday before Halloween, and continues every Thursday evening (except holidays) through the end of May.
 Storytelling begins after dessert and coffee are served.
 For reservations and more information, call or email Don Brown at Corner House Inn.

 January 25 - Ghosts of Mt.
 Washington: Mountain Guide Joan Veilleux

 Since 1849, over 150 people have lost their lives on Mount Washington and the surrounding presidential range.
 Joan will tell us, with emotion and suspense, the true stories of debutant Lizzie Bourne and climber Ned Green.
 She will share with us her personal encounters of what may have been their "presence" while climbing the mountain and working as a ranger on the summit.
 Joan brings us back in time to the 1850s and then into the present world of ice climbing and mountaineering, all in a place she knows and loves.

 As a new short story author, Sharon's writings are based on fact and contain lots of wit and humor.
 She is inspired by her surroundings and the people she meets.
 Sharon’s program will be easy listening and reflects on happenings within her life.
 “My writings are all based on fact and wishful thinking.
 I love laughter and the fact that it represents parts of my life and the joy you get from the moment.
 It all started with my grandmother telling me stories when I was a child and me writing them down to preserve them."

 February 8 - Papa Joe Gaudet, Exeter NH